bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 Create a radar chart for the various diets on day 42.
 Calculate the average weight per diet.

+Two Chickens on a certain diet clearly gained the most weight.
-Wich chickens on which diet generated the highest weight gains?
+Wich two chickens on which diet generated the highest weight gains?

 ---